Betty Bramblett Obituary - Wheelersburg, OH | The Daily Times

 WHEELERSBURG-Betty Jane (Lawson) Bramblett, 93, of Wheelersburg, Ohio, passed away peacefully on Monday, June 8, 2020 at Best Care Nursing Home.
-She was born September 19, 1926 in New Boston, a daughter of the late, Charles and Sibyl (Akers) Burke.
-She was the last living grandchild of Burke and Flora Lawson, who's farmhouse is the oldest standing structure in New Boston.
-She graduated from Gleenwood High School in 1944 and went to work in Washington, D.C. for the Dept. of Navy.
-In 1945, she joined the Army Cadet Nurses Core in Portsmouth.
-She married Jesse W. Bramblett Sr. on June 27, 1947.
+She was born September 19, 1926 in New Boston, a daughter of the late, Charles and Sibyl (Akers) Lawson.
+She was the last living grandchild of Burke and Flora Lawson, whose farmhouse is the oldest standing structure in New Boston.
+She graduated from Glenwood High School in 1944 and went to work in Washington, D.C. for the Dept. of Navy.
+In 1945, she joined the Army Cadet Nurses Corps in Portsmouth.
+She married Jesse W. Bramblett, Sr. on June 27, 1947.
 In the 50's and 60's, she ran a Beauty Shop in Sciotodale.
 Betty was of the Baptist Faith and a member of the Order of Eastern Star.

 Betty is survived by a son, Charles (Chuck) Bramblett and wife Mary, and a daughter, Lee Ann Bramblett, all of Wheelersburg, five grandchildren; Julie Fellhauer (Bryon) of Ashland, KY, Josh Cole of Waverly, Jessica Simon of Portsmouth, Eric Bramblett (Kara), Brady White (MaryBeth), all of Wheelersburg.
 She is also survived by 10 great-grandchildren and five great-grandchildren.